List of highest-grossing musical films: Opening weekends

-Highest-grossing musical films by year
+Highest-grossing musicals by year

 The following is a list of highest-grossing musical film by year.
 Disney tops the list 29 times.
-All films in Saturday Night Fever, Beauty and the Beast, The Lion King, Rio and The Little Mermaid are on the list, along with Alvin and the Chipmunks franchises are the most represented franchises each have two films on the list.
+All films in the Saturday Night Fever, Beauty and the Beast, The Lion King, Rio and The Little Mermaid franchises are on the list; along with Alvin and the Chipmunks, they are the most represented franchises, each with at least two films on the list.